 Lab Hours: 30

 Satisfies General Education requirement: Yes

 Grading options: A-F (default), P-NP, audit

 Introduces measurements, classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
 This is the first course in a three course sequence.
 Recommended for chemistry and other natural science majors, and paraprofessional majors in engineering, medicine and dentistry.
 Recommended: Successful completion of a high school or a college chemistry class with a lab component in the last 3 years.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
-Prerequisite/concurrent: MTH 111.
+Prerequisite/concurrent: WR 121, MTH 111.
 Audit available.